-UW’s underwhelming season continues with Buffaloes’ trampling of Huskies in 20-14 loss at Colorado
+Huskies trampled by Buffaloes as UW’s underwhelming season continues

-BOULDER, Colo. — Colorado’s live mascot, a 1,200-pound female bison named Ralphie V, watched her last home football game at Folsom Field on Saturday.
-She did so from an enclosed space just off the home tunnel, no longer allowed to run onto the green grass prior to kickoffs because — according to the Denver Post — “of her speed and temperament and out of respect for the safety of her handlers.”
+BOULDER, Colo. — Colorado’s retiring mascot, a 1,200-pound female bison named Ralphie V. watched her last home football game at Folsom Field on Saturday.
+She did so from an enclosed space just off the home tunnel, no longer allowed to gallop onto the green grass prior to kickoff because — according to the Denver Post — “of her speed and temperament and out of respect for the safety of her handlers.”

 No matter.

-The Washington Huskies were trampled anyway.
+The Washington Huskies were trampled anyway in a 20-14 loss.

 In a sparsely filled stadium, against a 4-6 opponent, UW underwhelmed in almost every identifiable area in the first half.
-The Huskies were outgained 252-91.
+So much so that, after the game, head coach Chris Petersen called it “about as poor as I’ve seen on offense in a long, long time.”
+The Huskies were outgained 252-91 in the first two quarters.
 They averaged 2.8 yards per play.

+They amassed a total of 10 rushing yards and 0.7 yards per carry in the first half, and finished with 32 rushing yards and exactly one yard per carry.

+“I don’t know.
+I’ve got to look at that,” Petersen said, when asked why his team was unable to run the ball.
+“I really don’t (know), because that’s our game.
+It really is.
+I’ve got to put the tape on.
+Guys were not executing, for sure.
+And it’s not a bunch of new schemes we had or anything like that.
+We need to look at it.”

-They amassed a total of 10 rushing yards and 0.7 yards per carry.
-Against an opponent that entered the night averaging 1.7 sacks per game — which ranked 11th in the Pac-12 — quarterback Jacob Eason was sacked four times in the first two quarters.
+Against an opponent that entered the night averaging 1.7 sacks per game — which ranked 11th in the Pac-12 — quarterback Jacob Eason was sacked four times in the first half (once more in the second).
 Eason also threw an interception from the Colorado 11-yard line, his fifth interception in his last seven quarters.

+“This is as frustrating a game as we’ve had since I’ve been here, for sure,” Petersen said.
+“We got nothing going in the first half.”

 For context, this was a Colorado defense that allowed at least 30 points in its first nine games.
-But recent history didn’t matter much in the first half on Saturday — on either side of the ball.
+But recent history didn’t matter much on Saturday — on either side of the ball.

 Remember Washington’s last game, a 19-7 win over Oregon State?
 UW’s defense seemed to come of age in Corvallis, Ore., not allowing an offensive touchdown while thoroughly flummoxing Beavers head coach Jonathan Smith.
 The Huskies allowed just 31 rushing yards and 1.4 yards per carry.
 They stacked up seven tackles for loss and four sacks, with two of them coming from outside linebacker Joe Tryon.
-Redshirt freshman inside linebacker Edefuan Ulofoshio was named Pac-12 Defensive Player of the Week for his efforts, while Tryon earned Pac-12 Defensive Lineman of the Week.
+Redshirt freshman inside linebacker Edefuan Ulofoshio was named Pac-12 Defensive Player of the Week for his efforts, while Tryon earned Pac-12 Defensive Lineman of the Week honors.

 It was a dominant performance.